 There are 3 types of free walking tours in Bruges, a historic centre tour, a food tour, as well as a night tour focused on legends and ghost stories.

-In this post, we explain all of your options, including tour schedules and what you will see on each tour.
+In this post, we explain all of your options, including tour schedules, what you will see on each tour, and a self-guided option.

 Free walking tour companies run their guided experiences on a pay-what-you-like basis.